ichisemasashi/readHyLang/Automate_the_Boring_Stuff_with_Python/08_InputValidation.md

 [timeout] and [limit] keyword arguments, and passing lists of regular expression strings to [allowRegexes] or [blockRegexes] to include or exclude particular responses.
-You\'ll no longer need to write your own tedious while loops that check for valid input and reprompt the user.
+You'll no longer need to write your own tedious while loops that check for valid input and reprompt the user.

 If none of the PyInputPlus module's, functions fit your needs, but you'd